MarkovMedia/strapi-v5-geometry-fields/README.md

 ## Configuration

 This plugin only runs with PostgreSQL and needs PostGIS to be installed.
-If you haven't already done so run this query in Postgres:
+If you haven't already done so, run this query in Postgres:

 <pre>CREATE EXTENSION postgis;</pre>